 If the seller or the buyer is using a real estate broker, the broker or brokers usually negotiate the terms and conditions of the contract, as directed by their clients.
 However, the final decisions are made by the seller and the buyer, and they both must sign the purchase agreement or contract of sale.

 Questions for Your Attorney

-- How does a buyer make a formal offer to buy a house?
+- How does a buyer in our state make a formal offer to buy a house?

 - Who holds the deposit money after a purchase agreement is signed?

 - If a sales contract allows time for each party's lawyer to review the contract, what terms are subject to change based on the lawyer's advice?
-Can the price be changed?
+Can the price be changed, for example?